9 Key Food and Beverage Industry Trends (2024-2027)

-But even before the pandemic, ecommerce food sales were growing quickly.
+But even before the pandemic, ecommerce food sales were already growing quickly.

 DTC brands cut out intermediary retailers.
-This lets them capture more profit margin (and/or offer lower prices) than traditional players.
+Which lets them capture more profit margin (and/or offer lower prices) than traditional players.

-And because they control the customer relationship, DTC companies can easily test new products and make adjustments on the fly.
+And because they control the customer relationship, food and beverage DTC companies can easily test new products and make adjustments on the fly.

 Plus, DTC brands are free to push more lucrative purchasing options, like subscriptions.

 The DTC baby food brand Yumi offers a weekly subscription plan.